Naphtha: Fuel

+As an internal combustion engine fuel, petroleum naphtha has seen very little use and suffers from lower efficiency and low octane ratings, typically 40 to 70 RON.
+It can be used to run unmodified diesel engines, though it has a longer ignition-delay than diesel.
+Naphtha tends to be noisy in combustion due to the high pressure rise rate.
+There is a possibility of using naphtha as a low-octane base fuel in an octane-on-demand concept, with the engine drawing a high-octane mix only when needed.
+Naptha benefits from lesser emissions in refinement: fuel energy losses from "well-to-tank" are 13%; lower than the 22% losses for petroleum.

 Plastics

 Naphtha is a crucial component in the production of plastics.

 Health and safety considerations

-The safety data sheets (SDSs) from various naphtha vendors indicate various hazards such as flammable mixture of hydrocarbons: flammability, carcinogenicity, skin and airway irritation, etc.
+The safety data sheets (SDSs) from various naphtha vendors indicate various hazards such as a flammable mixture of hydrocarbons: flammability, carcinogenicity, skin and airway irritation, etc.

 Humans can be exposed to naphtha in the workplace by inhalation, ingestion, dermal contact, and eye contact.
 The US Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit for naphtha in the workplace as 100 ppm (400 mg/m3) over an 8-hour workday.
 The US National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 100 ppm (400 mg/m3) over an 8-hour workday.
 At levels of 1000 ppm, which equates to 10 times the lower exposure limit, naphtha is immediately dangerous to life and health.